ethereum/consensus-specs/specs/deneb/beacon-chain.md

 ## Introduction

-This upgrade adds blobs to the beacon chain as part of EIP-4844.
+This upgrade adds blobs to the beacon chain as part of Deneb.
 This is an extension of the Capella upgrade.

 ## Custom types